 About Me

-Hey there!
+ProfilePhoto Hey there!
 I’m Michael Rebello.
-I’ve been doing iOS development since iOS 4,
+I’ve been doing iOS development since iOS 4, and am currently a Staff Engineer on Airbnb’s Client Networking & Data team.

-I currently live in San Diego with my wife Milla and our two cats, Pushkin & Bailey.
+I currently live in San Diego with my wife Milla and our 3 cats (Bailey, June, and Walter).
 In my free time, I enjoy baking, hiking, surfing, bouldering, and learning to speak Russian.
-My wife and I also launched an app called Earful to solve our own need for listening to news articles on-the-go.
+My wife and I also launched an app together called Earful to solve our own need for listening to news articles on-the-go.

 This page contains a little bit about my work background – feel free to contact me or ping me in the Buf Slack.